 The first code of ethics adopted for private health advocacy was developed by the National Association of Health Advocacy Consultants (NAHAC).
 Ken Schueler, one of the pioneers of patient advocacy chaired NAHAC’s ethics committee, and a version of the committee’s code was adopted in late 2010.
 The NAHAC Code of Ethics is still in use and can be found here.
 NAHAC members are required to agree to adhere to the Code of Ethics in order to join the organization.

 This Code of Conduct & Professional Standards is not intended to eclipse the good work being done by NAHAC.
 It is intended to reinforce that good work.
 However, not all advocates are members of NAHAC.
 In addition, some forms of advocacy (billing and claims, mediation and others) are not addressed by NAHAC’s service offerings.

 Recognizing the need for a Code that all private advocates may choose to adhere to, regardless of the form of advocacy they practice or their membership in any given organization, a committee comprised of members of the Alliance of Professional Health Advocates proposed the Code and Standards found here in 2011.

-While the approach is different, the tenets are similar.
-Advocates are invited to subscribe to one or both Codes, and to make sure their patients, clients and prospective clients understand the foundation of integrity on which these Codes and Standards were built and will grow.
+While the approach is different, the tenets of all three codes are similar.
+Advocates are invited to subscribe to all Codes, and to make sure their patients, clients and prospective clients understand the foundation of integrity on which these Codes and Standards were built and will grow.